 - If you have any questions, feel free to call or email your doctor’s office.

 COVID-19 testing will continue to be available at our triage assessment areas at Capitol Hill, Gaithersburg, Largo, South Baltimore, Tysons Corner and Woodbridge medical centers.
-We are now offering additional drive-up testing locations at our medical centers in Kensington, Manassas, and White Marsh effective June 8, and Marlow Heights effective July 6.
-Members need a doctor’s order and appointment for the test.
+We are now offering additional drive-up testing locations at our medical centers in Kensington, Manassas, and White Marsh, and Marlow Heights.

 Extension of COVID-19 testing, diagnosis, or treatment at no additional cost

-You do not have to pay for costs related to COVID-19 treatment through December 31, 2020.
+You do not have to pay for costs related to COVID-19 treatment through March 31, 2021 or the last day of the month following the end of the national public healthy emergency, whichever is later.
 Testing and diagnosis continue to be available at no additional cost.
 We believe cost should not be a barrier for our members who have received a doctor’s order to be tested.
 Remember, tests are only available with your doctor’s referral.
 If you’re concerned you have symptoms, start by visiting kp.org/getcare.